The David Family Foundation

 Overview

 The David Family Foundation was established in 2008 as a charitable company registered in England and Wales (Charity No. 1123198).
 The foundation operates across England, Wales, and Scotland, focusing on advancing education, art, culture, environmental protection, animal welfare, and providing relief to those in need due to disability.
 In 2024, the foundation had an income of £171,258 and made grants totaling £677,781.
 The foundation operates with a small board of four trustees and no paid staff.
 Financial records indicate the foundation operates with annual deficits, suggesting it functions as a pass-through vehicle distributing funds from donors rather than operating from a large endowment.
-The lack of public-facing information suggests this may be a private family foundation that does not accept unsolicited applications.
+The foundation typically makes small grants, generally under £10,000, to UK registered charities.

 Funding Priorities